Few people have yet to experience the glory that is eating one meal a day.

 Reason #2: Never feel deprived when dieting

 One of the many reasons people fail at diets is because they don’t get this sense of satisfaction with what they’re eating and how much they’re eating.

-When you follow the conventional 6 meals per day model, you have survive on a couple hundred calories every few hours.
+When you follow the conventional 6 meals per day model, you have survived on a couple of hundred calories every few hours.

 At the end of the day, you just never feel satisfied.